lbwright22ci/mow-and-more/README.md

 The CSS code written specifically for the site (style.css) was validated using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 No errors were found.
 The warnings related to either:
 * imported style sheets (from Google Fonts)
 * CSS variables which are not validated by the W3C CSS Validator
-* Extentions added by Autoprefixer to ensure the code functioned in the desired way across different browsers.
+* Extensions added by Autoprefixer to ensure the code functioned in the desired way across different browsers.

 ![CSS validation check results](docs/testing/css-validation.png "CSS validation check for style.css")